olimorris/onedarkpro.nvim/README.md

 You can also use the command `:OnedarkproColors` to open a scratch buffer with the colors from the currently loaded theme.
 This then allows a colorizer plugin to highlight the colors.

-> ‼️ Please ensure that the colorscheme loads ahead of any plugins which may wish to use the colors
+> :bangbang: Please ensure that the colorscheme loads ahead of any plugins which may wish to use the colors

 **Getting colors before the theme loads**